-This Installation Proposal takes precedence over and supersedes any and all prior proposals, correspondence, and oral agreements or representations relating to the work set forth in the attached scope of work, including and on a green to the presentation's relating to the work set rolm the attached scope of norm-increase without limitation, goods, services, equipment and software, ("Work").
+This Installation Proposal takes precedence over and supersedes any and all prior proposals, correspondence, and oral agreements or representations relating to the work set forth in the attached scope of work, including and out agreements of representations requirement and software, ("Work").
 This Installation Proposal commences on the Start Date as specified in the attached scope of work and, subject to any addendums, represents the entire agreement between Convergint and Customer (the "Agreement").
 In the event any provision of this Agreement is held to be invalid or unenforceable, the remaining provisions of this Agreement shall remain in full force.